sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-deploy/ai-core-aiapi-clientsdk-deploy.md

 [ACCORDION-BEGIN [Step 4: ](Create serving configuration)]

-Similar to the training we will now create a serving configuration, to bind the model with workflows.
+Similar to the training configuration *(previous tutorial)*, create a serving configuration, to bind the model with workflows.
 This time the input artifact is the trained model.

 Execute the following python code on your Jupyter notebook cell